scala/docs.scala-lang/_overviews/contribute/scala-standard-library-api-documentation.md

 * [Scaladoc for library authors][scaladoc-lib-authors]
   covers the use of scaladoc tags, markdown and other features.
 * [Scaladoc's interface][scaladoc-interface]
-  covers all of the features of Scaladoc's interface, e.g. switching between companions, browsing package object documentation, searching, token searches and so on.
+  covers all the features of Scaladoc's interface, e.g. switching between companions, browsing package object documentation, searching, token searches and so on.
 * Prior to commit, be sure to read